 This is the point where Jesus, God’s only Son, comes in.
 Sin caused separation in the relationship between God and man.
 Through the requirements laid out in the Bible’s first five books, God made a way for man to come before Him, but only in a veiled manner back then.
 Sin couldn’t truly be defeated, because it required something sinless to overcome it—meaning no one from this earth would ever qualify.
 Sin could only be covered, or temporarily hidden, through the shed blood from the sacrifice of a spotless, innocent lamb.
 This meant that these lambs had to be continually sacrificed.

 So how does this apply to the fence I mentioned?
 Well, initially you need to admit to God that you were wrong and accept Jesus’ sacrifice on the cross by faith, as if it was your own sacrifice of yourself.
 He took your place and paid your debt for sin that He didn’t owe (remember, He was continuously sinless and blameless) —a debt impossible for you to repay.
 In fact, you can’t even pay the interest!
 Ask Him to forgive you for all of your sins against Him, and turn completely around in the opposite direction of them, thereby allowing Him to be in control of your life.
-[Click here for more information about giving your life to Him.]
 Do this, and He, in essence, becomes a hedge or fence around you.
 Not a literal fence you can see, but a spiritual fence that the devil and his minions are aware of, yet cannot get past.

 Because of Jesus’ victory at the cross, the devil no longer has the legal right to break through this fence and attack you—as long as you are yielding to Jesus, allowing Him to work in your heart and life.
 This doesn’t mean that the devil won’t threaten and intimidate you though.
 Like the boys running near the barrier scaring the birds, the devil will still create quite a racket—enough to make you believe that he has actually broken through the fence!
 The difference is, when you put your trust in Jesus, focusing on Him and not yourself or anyone else, that fence will remain secure.